 If you are looking for a relaxing place to have a shisha fun time, Layali can be a great choice.
 It is located in Legian and provides great shisha and mint tea.

-Address: Jalan Raya Legian Kaja no.445, Kuta, Bali 80361
+Address: Jalan Raya Legian Kaja no.445, Kuta, Bali 80361 (Google Maps)

-Uluwatu temple is one of the most beautiful temples in Bali (I also adore Ulun Danu Bratan temple by the lake Bratan).
-Visiting Uluwatu temple is a must, though you should be extra careful about the monkeys in Uluwatu (yes, they are much more aggressive than monkeys in Ubud).
-Also don’t miss out on the opportunity to watch the sunset and Kecak dance at the temple
+Uluwatu Temple is one of the most beautiful temples in Bali (I also adore Ulun Danu Bratan temple by the lake Bratan).
+Visiting Uluwatu Temple is a must, though you should be extra careful about the monkeys in Uluwatu (yes, they are much more aggressive than monkeys in Ubud).
+Also don’t miss out on the opportunity to watch the sunset and Kecak dance at the temple.

-14. Cooking Class
+15. Take a Cooking Class

 Bottom line is you should consider to take a cooking class while you are in Bali.
 You’ll be very proud once you know how to prepare the tasty Sate Lilit Bali and / or the famous Nasi Goreng.
 Indonesian food is interesting to explore and learn how to prepare.
 Cooking classes are also a great opportunity to see a bit of local life.
 Some of the cooking classes give you the chance to visit a traditional market, shop for the ingredients and then prepare the meal.

-So, what would like to add to the list things to do in the South of Bali?
+So, what would like to add to the list things to do in the south of Bali?
 Let me know if you have any best Bali attractions that I missed out here.